 The signs of cherry poisoning are:

 - Cherry red blood color

-Chives belong to the Allium family which also includes onion, garlic, and leeks.
+Chives belong to the Allium family, which also includes onion, garlic, and leeks.
 All of them are poisonous and very dangerous to dogs.
-Although very small amounts of these foods can be ok for some dogs to ingest; medium to large amounts are not.
+Although minimal amounts of these foods can be ok for some dogs to ingest, medium to large amounts is not.

 Moreover, the clinical symptoms may not appear for days but can be very damaging to the dog.

 Chives cause damage to the red blood cells leading to nausea, drooling, abdominal pain, vomiting, and diarrhea.
 In high toxicity levels, the signs could include; lethargy, pale gums, increased heart rate, increased respiratory rate, weakness, and may be followed by death.

 If your dog ingests a medium to a high amount of chives, seek veterinarian advice immediately.

 Commercial chocolate is very toxic to dogs.